 The main station work has been funded by the Department for Transport and delivered by Network Rail.
 The provision of new cycle storage space has been funded by Sustrans, Kings College Hospital and South London and Maudsley NHS Trusts.

 Heritage features on Windsor Walk and the heritage gates that will go on the new entrance has been partly funded by The Railway Heritage Trust.

 - Built retaining wall for platform 4

 - Installed new platform canopies on the eastern end of platforms 2/3 and 4 to keep passengers dry while on the platform.
 We also widened platform 4.

 - Canopies, platforms and station building fitted out with flashing, new customer information screens, PA systems and signage.

 Hoarding removed from platforms

-- New Entrance opens
+- Operational start up and new Entrance opens